-10. Use a gift card: Re-gifting is a controversial topic for many people, but surveys should many people have one or more unused gift cards kicking around.
+10. Use a gift card: Re-gifting is a controversial topic for many people, but many people have one or more unused gift cards kicking around.
 Why not use them to purchase gifts or other necessities?

 For added protection when shopping online, purchase a gift card in store and use it in lieu of a credit card.

 Note: If you’re going to use rewards points or gift cards, find out what the return policy is before you buy.
 Make sure the recipient can return items for cash or store credit.